osmandapp/web/main/docs/user/start-with/download-maps.md

 </TabItem>

 </Tabs>

+When you first launch the app, it suggests downloading a map based on your Internet location.
+In the case of VPN usage, the app can propose a different (not your geolocation) map region.
+You can skip this step and restore your data from [OsmAnd Cloud](../personal/osmand-cloud.md).

 :::tip Note
 **World overview map**.
 Versions of OsmAnd prior to 3.8 suggest downloading World map so you can browse the map on the planet-level zoom.
 In new OsmAnd versions small *Mini world overview map* is packaged inside the app.
 However afterward, you can download a larger *World Overview map* which contains more detailed information about the world.